BioPAL/BioPAL/README.md

 The BIOMASS Product Algorithm Laboratory (BioPAL) is an evolution of the software developed for the [BIOMASS prototype processor](https://www.mdpi.com/2072-4292/12/6/985) into an open source library to be used and contributed by the scientific community.

-This repository collects the software routines for processing Level 1 SAR products to generate Level 2 forest products of Above Ground Biomass (AGB) and Forest Heigth (FH).
+This repository collects the software routines for processing Level 1 SAR products to generate Level 2 forest products of Above Ground Biomass (AGB), Forest Heigth (FH) and Forest Disturbance (FD).
 More details about these products and BIOMASS can be found [here](https://www.mdpi.com/2072-4292/12/6/985).

 # Structure of the Project